 THE DAY THE EARTH STOOD STILL (1951) B/W 92m dir: Robert Wise

-w/Michael Rennie, Patricia Neal, Hugh Marlowe, Sam Jaffe, Billy Gray, Frances Bavier, Lock Martin, Drew Pearson, Frank Conroy, Fay Roope
+w/Michael Rennie, Patricia Neal, Hugh Marlowe, Sam Jaffe, Billy Gray, Frances Bavier, Lock Martin, Bill Welsh, Drew Pearson, Frank Conroy, Fay Roope

 A surprisingly intense sci-fi drama with excellent production values and just about perfect casting.
 Rennie is an enlightened spaceman who arrives unexpectedly in Washington D.C. to warn the people of Earth against continuing their violent ways.
 Thoughtful rather than horrifying, with subtle anti-fascist hints scattered throughout.